alertbox/docsify-served/README.hub.md

 # Quick Start with Docker

-Here is how to get a single node Docsify Server cluster running on Docker containers:
+Here is how to get a single node Docsify Served cluster running on Docker containers:

 Step - 1: Visit [alertbox/whale-docsify-docs](https://github.com/alertbox/whale-docsify-docs/generate) on GitHub to use a template to start the Documentation setup.